 Tap into that adventurous, free, creative spirit you were in kindergarten, before the schedules, carpools, and to-do lists squashed your creative self into a corner.
 What better way to coax some creative energy back into your life than to give yourself a little taste of kindergarten again?

 Of course, you may choose to buy some lovely artist-quality materials as an affirmation of your decision to value and live a more creative life!
 Or just because you’re worth it!
 If something is calling to you, go for it!

-A kids’ set (e.g. Crayola) is just fine to start with.
+A kids’ set (e.g. Crayola) is just fine to start with (except buy a decent brush to go with it—see below).
 You can find these at discount stores (Target, Walmart) as well as hobby and craft stores (Michael’s, JoAnn).
 Often, art supply stores will have them, too.
 They are very inexpensive ($1-$5) and portable.

 A decent watercolor brush.

 The ones in the kids’ sets are usually too small and don’t come to a decent point.
 Look for a #10 or #12 round white or gold synthetic watercolor brush.
 You can usually find these in hobby stores or art supply stores for under $5.